-Born in Italy in 1985, David Malusà started playing the piano at the age of six and graduated cum laude in 2005 from the Conservatorio Arrigo Pedrollo in Vicenza.
-After three years of private studies with Leonid Margarius and Vincenzo Balzani he moved to London in 2008 where he completed the Masters of Music programme and the Artist Diploma course at the Royal College of Music under the guidance of Niel Immelman and Vanessa Latarche.
+Pianist David Malusà was born in Italy in 1985 and began playing the piano at the age of six.
+He graduated cum laude in 2005 from the Conservatorio Arrigo Pedrollo in Vicenza.
+After three years of private studies with Leonid Margarius and Vincenzo Balzani he moved to London in 2008 where he completed the Masters of Music programme and the Artist Diploma course at the Royal College of Music under the guidance of Neil Immelman and Vanessa Latarche.

-Malusà has been a prize winner of several national and international competitions, including first prizes at the Città di Carrara, Città di Cortemilia, Città di Cantalupa, and second prize at the Paul Hindemith International Piano Competition, Berlin.
-David won the sixteenth Jaques Samuel Intercollegiate Piano Competition, and as a result of that, he made his bebut recital at the Fazioli Concert Hall in Sacile as well as at the Wigmore Hall in London, and he had a CD released under S.W.
-Mitchell Capital records of his live Wigmore Hall recital.
+Malusà has been a prize winner of several national and international competitions, including first prizes at the Città di Carrara, Città di Cortemilia, Città di Cantalupa, and second prize at the Paul Hindemith International Piano Competition in Berlin.
+David won the sixteenth Jaques Samuel Intercollegiate Piano Competition, as a result of which he made his debut recital at the Fazioli Concert Hall in Sacile as well as at the Wigmore Hall in London.
+A CD was issued of his live Wigmore Hall debut recital, including Rachmaninoff’s Variations on a Theme of Chopin Op 22 and the solo piano version of Liszt’s Totentanz, released under S.W.
+Mitchell Capital records

 No cuts or alterations of any kind should be made to this biography without the consent of David Malusà.

 3 April 2019: Memorial Concert – St. James's Church Piccadilly, London

 Beethoven Society & Gunnar Management Memorial concert for J. Audrey Ellison